 For some government data, legal, security and privacy issues need to be considered.
 These include licensing conditions which act as a mechanism to balance access to government data and protect intellectual property rights, legislative requirements, accessibility support, and consideration of whether data contains sensitive information (e.g. national security).
 These factors can limit the extent of, and depth of, data that is made available, and the timely release of data.

 There is analysis that highlights such barriers to data re-use, but the costs associated with addressing these constraints, and balancing these costs against the benefits of opening up access to data (which do not necessarily accrue to the parties incurring the costs – that is, the government), have not in general been considered.
-This mismatch reduces the incentives for governments to devote resources to opening access to data over its core operations, as described in the Google case study on Section VII.
+This mismatch reduces the incentives for governments to devote resources to opening access to data over its core operations, as described in the Google case study in Section VII.
 This highlights one of the challenges faced by the public sector in devoting funds to making data available, despite the wider economic benefits of doing so.

 Reasons for supply and demand of government data